Current and Recent Research Projects in the Smyth DataLab Group

 Funded by the National Science Foundation and by a Qualcomm faculty award.

-Statistical and deep learning models for event data over time
+Statistical and deep learning models for sequential data over time

 Professor Stephan Mandt's group at UCI.
-Funded by the National Science Foundation and by gift funding from Adobe, Google, and Xerox.
+Funded by the National Science Foundation, the Hasso Plattner Institute, and the CSAFE Center for Statistics and Applications in Forensic Evidence (funded by NIST).

-Spatio-temporal models for analyzing and predicting environmental and climate processes using
+Spatio-temporal machine learning models for analyzing and predicting environmental and climate processes using

 satellite data related to precipitation, temperature, land-use,